 Donau Soja Protein Partnerships

 A Donau Soja Programme to increase sustainable non-GM soya production in Europe for Europe

 Soya imports & deforestation

 European soya consumption is around 44 million tonnes per year.
 Two thirds are imported from countries with serious land use issues such as deforestation.
 Only 22% of Europe's soya consumption comes from domestic production.
 The EU is one of the world's largest importers of soya: it is the largest importer of soymeal and the second largest importer of soybeans.
 It imports 19 million tonnes of soymeal and 15 million tonnes of soybeans per year.
 People in the EU mostly consume soya indirectly: 55 kg per person per year in the form of products from animals fed with soya and 3.5 kg of plant-based soya products.
 This significant consumption and level of soya imports lead to deforestation in the exporting countries.
 At the moment a proposal to minimize the EU's role in deforestation and forest degradation is discussed on EU level.
 Nevertheless, for the EU's impact on deforestation, it must boost its own (EU and European) soya production.
 Donau Soja's Protein Partnership Programme is a valuable tool to achieve this.
 Only 22% of European soya consumption is covered by domestic soya production

-Sources: Donau Soja

-Main players of the global soya trade in the global market (2019), mln t

-Leading importers, mln t
+Sources: Donau Soja Main players of the global soya trade in the global market (2022/23), mln t USA Brazil Argentina 5,000 - 20,000 km China EU EU Leading importers (2022/23), mln t

-Soya & the climate crisis

-Building sustainable supply chains is a challenging task.
+Soya & the climate crisis Building sustainable supply chains is a challenging task.
 While the demand for sustainably produced agricultural commodities such as soya is growing enormously, these commodities are a major contributor to global CO2 emissions and thus to the climate crisis.
 Images of burning rainforests and the effects of growing herbicide-resistant GM soya in monocultures have been omnipresent for years.
 Of all the agricultural commodities cultivated in areas impacted by deforestation and imported into the EU, soya alone is responsible for an incredible 31% of all tropical deforestation incorporated in EU imports, the WWF reports.
 Choosing the right source of soya has a big impact in reducing CO2 emissions and fighting against climate crisis.
 Climate crisis is impacted by: